Polish court says owner of file-sharing website can be extradited to U.S.

 Vaulin, who has been in custody in Poland since last July, denies any wrongdoing.

-"It is legally admissible to hand over the citizen of Ukraine, Artem V., to U.S. justice authorities," the District Court in Warsaw said in a statement seen by Reuters on Wednesday.
+"It is legally admissable to hand over the citizen of Ukraine, Artem V., to U.S. justice authorities," the District Court in Warsaw said in a statement seen by Reuters on Wednesday.

 Torrent files are used by Internet users to download relatively large files like films from a network of other users.